Philadelphia police fatally shoot deadly carjacking suspect after shots fired at officers, officials say

 Police said the man then got into a police vehicle but could not drive away because there were no keys.

-After exiting the vehicle, the man continued to walk away all while pointing the gun at officers at Germantown and Rittenhouse.
+After exiting the vehicle, police said the man continued to walk away all while pointing the gun at officers at Germantown Avenue and Rittenhouse Street.

 Police said officers told the man to drop the gun.
 When the suspect did not comply, they opened fire and struck him.
 In all, four officers are said to have discharged their weapons.